 See my Academia page for access to final drafts of all my publications.

-Besides the Ford Foundation, my work has been generously supported by the Andrew W. Mellon Foundation, the Social Science Research Council, the Woodrow Wilson National Fellowship Foundation, and the Society for the Advancement of American Philosophy.
+Besides DePaul, Rutgers, and Northwestern, my research has been financially supported by the Andrew W. Mellon Foundation, the Social Science Research Council, the Ford Foundation, the Woodrow Wilson National Fellowship Foundation, and the Society for the Advancement of American Philosophy.